 Did you know that Armenia was the first country in the world to adopt Christianity as its state religion?
 I didn’t.
 But after spending Easter Sunday in Yerevan, I got a taste for how deeply-rooted Armenian Orthodoxy is in the country.

 Georgia, too, is a very religious country.
+And it’s not going out of fashion, either.
+Quite the opposite.
+According to 2018 research by Pew, Georgia is one of only two countries globally where youth are more religious than elders (on average, of course).
 It’s not uncommon to see people on the bus or in cars cross themselves as they pass by a church (I know this happens in other Orthodox countries, too).
 Both Georgia and Armenia are famous for their impressive cave monasteries, churches and cathedrals.

 Azerbaijan—ever the odd one out—is 99 percent Muslim, with most believers adhering to an orthodox Ithna Ashari school of Shi’a Islam.
 From what I’ve read and experienced, Muslim identity in Azerbaijan is more about culture and ethnicity than religious belief.